Murad Ali Shah

-Syed Murad Ali Shah (born 8 November 1962) is a Pakistani politician and structural engineer who is currently serving as the Chief Minister of Sindh province of Pakistan and a member of the Sindh Assembly.
-It is his third term as Chief Minister.
+Syed Murad Ali Shah Lakyari (سيد مراد علي شاھ لڪياري; born 8 November 1962) is a Pakistani politician and structural engineer who is currently serving as the Chief Minister of Sindh, a province of Pakistan.
+He is also a member of the Sindh Assembly.
+He is currently serving a third term as Chief Minister.
 Shah earlier held portfolios such as Minister of Irrigation of Sindh and Finance Minister of Sindh.

 Early life and education

 Shah was born in Karachi, West Pakistan, to a Sindhi Muslim Lakyari Syed family.
 His father, Syed Abdullah Ali Shah also served as the chief minister of Sindh.
 Murad Ali Shah is the descendent of Sufi saint of Shah Sadaruddin Lakyari (Lakhi Shah Sadar) near Sehwan Sharif.
 Shah matriculated from Saint Patrick's High School, did intermediate studies at D. J. Sindh Government Science College in Karachi, and was admitted to the engineering programme at the NED University of Engineering and Technology.
 He graduated with a B.E. in civil engineering and was a silver medalist on his graduation from the NED.
 After earning the Quaid-e-Azam scholarship, he went to the United States and attended Stanford University in California where he completed his M.Sc. in structural engineering.
 He completed a second master's from Stanford University two years later in economic systems where again he was on an international scholarship.

 From 1986 to 1990, Shah pursued his engineering career with the Government of Sindh as a water engineer at the Water and Power Development Authority in Lahore.
 He later went to join the Port Qasim Authority in Karachi.
 He was also a city engineer for Hyderabad's Development Authority.
 He was an engineer at Wapda, Port Qasim Authority and the Hyderabad Development Authority, before joining Citibank.
 Shah worked for Citibank in Sindh and in London.
 He also worked at the Gulf Investment Corporation in Kuwait.